Barricades were supposed to keep Bourbon Street revelers safe. Here’s why they didn’t

 Other New Orleans officials acknowledge that existing protocols are weak and in transition.

-City officials saw the NFL Super Bowl –– to be held in New Orleans next month –– as an opportunity to make needed infrastructure improvements including the bollards.
+City officials saw next month’s Super Bowl as an opportunity to make needed infrastructure improvements including the bollards.

 Experts weigh in

-Note: CORRECTION: An earlier version of this story gave the incorrect name of the firm that did the 2019 report on security risks in the French Quarter.
-It is Interfor International.